bambinos/bambi/README.md

 For a list of contributors see the [GitHub contributor](https://github.com/bambinos/bambi/graphs/contributors) page

+## Donations

+If you want to support Bambi financially, you can [make a donation](https://numfocus.org/donate-to-pymc3) to our sister project PyMC3.

 ## Code of Conduct

 Bambi wishes to maintain a positive community.
 Additional details can be found in the [Code of Conduct](https://github.com/bambinos/bambi/blob/master/CODE_OF_CONDUCT.md)